 Think of clock speed as the speed limit on a road and the number of cores as the number of lanes.
 As on a road, depending on traffic conditions – the tasks being done on your computer – a road might see a greater benefit from more lanes or a higher speed limit.

-In the simplest way possible, more of both is better, and each of our reviews will describe what sort of tasks a laptop is good for.
+In the simplest way possible, more of both is better, and each of our laptop reviews will help you out by making it clear what sort of tasks a laptop is good for.

-The bigger the desk you have, the more items you can access more quickly, and the same goes for Ram.
+The bigger the desk you have, the more items you can access more quickly - the same goes for Ram.
 Most mid-range laptops come with at least 4GB of Ram, and we’d tend to recommend 8GB for people who are heavy web users or usually have lots of documents and pictures open.
 You can manage with less, but you’ll have to rein in your use.

-4. Screen – what size and resolution of laptop display do I need?
+Best laptops: What size screen and resolution of laptop display do I need?

 A laptop’s screen is one case where bigger isn’t always better.
 If you want a longer-lasting battery and a more portable device, you may want to go for an 11, 12 or 13-inch display; most of these will weigh between 1kg and 1.5kg.
 The largest you're likely to see is 15 or 17 inches, with weight increasing to around 2kg to 3kg.

-Storage capacity, measured in the size of the hard disk drive (HDD) in gigabytes (GB) or terabytes (TB, equal to 1,000GB), determines how many things your PC can hold.
+Storage capacity determines how many things your PC can hold.
 Documents, photos, music, movies, programs – they all take up space.

 If you cleared out all the stuff on your computer you don’t actually need, how much space do you think you’d have?
 How much do you have now?
-Check ‘My Computer’ if you’re using Windows to gauge how big your next laptop’s storage needs to be.
+Check ‘This PC’ in the File Explorer window if you’re using Windows to gauge how big your next laptop’s storage needs to be.

 Laptop battery life: manufacturer claims vs reality

-Currys PC World, Argos, John Lewis and Laptops Direct are some of the most searched-for laptop retailers at the time of writing.
-We’ve included links to these retailers handpicked because of their stock availability, best value price or warranty options.
+Argos, Currys, John Lewis and Laptops Direct are some of the most searched-for laptop retailers at the time of writing.
+We’ve included links to these retailers because of their stock availability, best value price, or warranty options.